Students learn valuable skills about how to:

 - stay happy, calm and relaxed

-Learning is practical - being community based students are learning in real-life settings.
-Meeting new people in new environments helps to build independence and confidence.
+Learning is practical - students are learning in real-life settings in the community.
+And meeting new people in new environments helps with self-esteem.

 Builds community awareness - we build connections with many organisations and work closely with them to provide feedback on their services.
-This helps shape our local community and improve access for people with disabilities.
+This helps improve public awareness and access for people with disabilities.